guckin/slippy_method_hooks/README.md

 ## Usage

 ###  `.before`
-The before hook will be called before the method call
+The before hook will be called before the method call.
 ```ruby
 class MyClass
   include SlippyMethodHooks